datadoc1/COCA_NonGated_Segmentations/README.md

-# COCA_Segmentations: Coronary Artery Calcium Segmentation Dataset
+# COCA_NonGated_Segmentations: Coronary Artery Calcium Segmentation Dataset

 ## Introduction
 This repository contains a novel, publicly available dataset of 203 non-gated chest CT scans with expert-verified segmentations of coronary artery calcium (CAC) and adjacent structures.
 The dataset is designed to facilitate the development of AI models for opportunistic cardiovascular risk assessment by providing comprehensive, location-specific annotations.